ZeroniaServer/RocketRidersWiki/behind_the_scenes/gamemode_datapacks.md

 Assuming the [`ifenabled` function](#ifenabled-function) is configured correctly, there should be three functions in the `game` folder of the datapack that run depending on the current state of the game:

 - `gamestart`, which runs every tick regardless of if the game has started or not.
 This function generally regulates starter gear the players receive, joinable teams, and countdown events.
 - `ingame`, which runs every tick once the game has started.
-This function generally regulates **[Item RNG](https://zeroniaserver.github.io/RocketRidersWiki/behind_the_scenes/item_rng)**, spawnpoints, win conditions, and custom mechanics for the gamemode
+This function generally regulates **[Item RNG](https://zeroniaserver.github.io/RocketRidersWiki/behind_the_scenes/item_rng)**, spawnpoints, win conditions, and custom mechanics for the gamemode.
 - `gameend`, which runs for 570 ticks once the game has ended.
 This function generally empties the players' inventories, resets tags and scores, announces relevant match statistics, and kills unnecessary entities.

 There may be other functions in the `game` folder depending on what other functionalities the gamemode requires; this varies heavily from datapack to datapack.
 However, these three functions should *always* be in the `game` folder and should be called by the `ifenabled` function.